joseeden/joeden/docs/019-DevSecOps/013-Lead-Time-Stability-and-Operational-Costs.md

 3. **Automation**: KPU automated testing and deployment, using continuous integration to catch errors before production.
 Elastic infrastructure adapted to traffic demands, while blue-green deployments and immutable servers enabled smoother transitions.

 In short, DevOps enhances stability by embedding quality into processes, automating infrastructure, and ensuring predictable, reliable deployments.

+## Reducing Operational Costs

+In addition to improving lead time and stability, DevOps practices can significantly reduce operational costs.

+Consider the financial toll of downtime: for major companies like Amazon, PayPal, or Stripe, even an hour of outage can result in millions in lost revenue.
+Beyond the monetary impact, repeated outages can harm public perception and erode trust in a product, making reliability essential.

+Here’s how Acme Products Unlimited cut operational costs:

+1. **Product Stability**: By enhancing code quality and processes, KPU decreased operational disruptions and associated costs.

+2. **Efficient Deployments**: Daily deployments reduced lead time, allowing KPU to release features quickly and retain users.

+3. **Reduced Unplanned Work**: With fewer emergencies, engineers could focus on creating value, lowering operational costs.

+4. **Higher Job Satisfaction**: Less firefighting led to less burnout and turnover, stabilizing staffing costs.

+In summary, DevOps helped KPU lower costs by improving stability, accelerating feature releases, minimizing unplanned work, and boosting job satisfaction.